 There will always be ups and downs

-While it’s very difficult to time market falls exactly, in his Market Reviews, Andrew Milligan has been highlighting for some time now that a correction in equity markets wouldn’t come as a surprise.
+While it’s very difficult to time market falls exactly, in his market reviews, Andrew Milligan has been highlighting for some time now that a correction in equity markets wouldn’t come as a surprise.

-So what should you do?
+So what could you do?

 Markets can be volatile, so instead of trying to predict the exact moment of the falls and rises, it’s better to focus on what you can control.

 Nowadays any important event, wherever it happens in the world, may have an effect on financial markets.
-That’s why fund managers actively monitor our portfolios; so that they’re able to make tactical changes to take advantage of the opportunities presented by changing market conditions.
-If you want to keep up-to-date with what’s happening in global markets, read Andrew Milligan’s monthly Market Review.
+That’s why fund managers actively monitor our portfolios, so that they’re able to make tactical changes to take advantage of the opportunities presented by changing market conditions.
+If you want to keep up-to-date with what’s happening in global markets, read Andrew Milligan’s monthly market review.

 If you have any questions about something you’ve read here, your 1825 Financial Planner will be happy to help.
-You can also post a question below.

 This blog and any responses to comments should not be regarded as financial advice.
-The information here is based on our understanding in February 2018 and will not be updated.
+The information here is based on our understanding in November 2018 and will not be updated.

 The FTSE UK All-Share Index is calculated solely by FTSE International Limited (“FTSE”).
 FTSE does not